Nikolay Vinnichenko

-Nikolay Alexandrovich Vinnichenko (Николай Александрович Винничéнко, born April 10, 1965) is a Russian lawyer and politician.
+Nikolay Alexandrovich Vinnichenko (Николай Александрович Винничéнко, born 10 April 1965) is a Russian lawyer and politician.
 He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

 Biography

 Nikolay Vinnichenko graduated from the Saint Petersburg State University Faculty of Law in 1987.

 He started his career as a trainee for the Prosecutor of Saint Petersburg, and became his assistant in 1990.
 In 1995, he became public prosecutor of Saint Petersburg, and Deputy public prosecutor of the city in 1999.
 In 2001, he was named Federal inspector in-chief of Saint Petersburg.
-From April 9, 2003, until September 12, 2004, he was the Chief Prosecutor of Saint Petersburg.
-From October 21, 2004, he had been the Chief Bailiff, Director of the Federal Bailiff Service of Russia.
+From 9 April 2003, until 12 September 2004, he was the Chief Prosecutor of Saint Petersburg.
+From 21 October 2004, he had been the Chief Bailiff, Director of the Federal Bailiff Service of Russia.

-On December 8, 2008, Vinnichenko was appointed to be the Russian Presidential Envoy to the Urals Federal District.
-Since September 6, 2011, he is the Russian Presidential Envoy to the Northwestern Federal District.
+On 8 December 2008, Vinnichenko was appointed to be the Russian Presidential Envoy to the Urals Federal District.
+Since 6 September 2011, he is the Russian Presidential Envoy to the Northwestern Federal District.

 Since 2013, Nikolay Vinnichenko is Deputy Prosecutor General of the Russian Federation.

 In the aftermath of the Malaysia Airlines Flight 17 crash, Nikolay Vinnichenko declared, as Deputy Prosecutor General, that Russia had sent to the Dutch-led Joint Investigation Team (JIT) the proof that the missile that caused the crash was a Ukrainian one, and that this information had not been taken into consideration by the JIT.